 When we start typing in a cell, Excel shows duplicate suggestions from its connected cells, and without typing more we can get the duplicate values just by hitting ENTER then.
 It is called the AutoComplete feature.

-4 Ways to Edit AutoComplete in Excel
+How to Edit AutoComplete in Excel: 4 Easy Methods

 First of all, get introduced to our dataset that represents some salesperson’s sales in different regions.
 Keep in mind, that there’s no direct way in Excel to edit the AutoComplete, Excel will work following its built-in way.
 But we can follow some alternative tricky ways to do this operation.